FarhanShares/laravel-mediaman/README.md

 ```bash
 composer require farhanshares/laravel-mediaman
 ```
+The package should be auto discovered by Laravel unless you've disabled auto-discovery mode.
+In that case, add the following line in:

 Once installed, you should publish the provided assets to create the necessary migration and config files.

 ```bash
 php artisan vendor:publish --provider="FarhanShares\MediaMan\MediaManServiceProvider"
 ```

+## Config
+WIP: Docs will be added soon